rdlauer/articles/nativescript/firebase-mlkit/post.md

 	  }
 	}

-We then bind the resultset to a [NativeScript ListView](https://docs.nativescript.org/ui/list-view) to provide a native scrolling list (presented here without class attributes to improve readibility):
+We then bind the resultset to a [NativeScript ListView](https://docs.nativescript.org/ui/list-view) to provide a native scrolling list (presented here without class attributes to improve readibility).

 	<ListView items="{{ myBeers }}" itemTap="beerTap">
 		<ListView.itemTemplate>